-I’ve had so many students who have come up to me at the end of the school year telling me how much more they’ve learned in my class than any other class they’ve taken before.
+I’ve had so many students who have come up to me at the end of the school year telling me how much more they’ve learned in my class than any other class they’ve taken before, all due to the execution of various methods of student-centered learning.
 I’ve had students tell me that my class is the only one they didn’t have to study all hours of the night before an exam because they were confident they already knew the material.
 I’ve also had students that everyone else had given up on, but because of the nature of my class, they saw me as a confidante and I was able to watch them graduate when all the odds were stacked against them.

-If you’re in the business of teaching to watch your students thrive and succeed, then student-centered learning is the direction you want to go.
+If you’re in the business of teaching to watch your students thrive and succeed, then implementing methods of student-centered learning is the direction you want to go.

 Student-Centered learning is learner facilitated, which implies the student has just as much of a vested interest in their education that a teacher, parent, or administrator would have.
 It is up to THEM to ensure their achievement.
 It is solely directed by rubrics and general criteria for the assignment (think: how will this help show a learned standard) and is the only consistent piece that should be consolidated into all students’ work.

 Your students will finally take pride in what they are doing because they have a vested interest in it, and yours will be the class they all want to be in.